open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 - `replace_all_matches(target, pattern, replacement)` - `target` is a path expression to a map type field, `pattern` is a string following [filepath.Match syntax](https://pkg.go.dev/path/filepath#Match), and `replacement` is a string.
 Each string value in `target` that matches `pattern` will get replaced with `replacement`. e.g., `replace_all_matches(attributes, "/user/*/list/*", "/user/{userId}/list/{listId}")`

 Metric only functions:
 - `convert_sum_to_gauge()` - Converts incoming metrics of type "Sum" to type "Gauge", retaining the metric's datapoints.
 Noop for metrics that are not of type "Sum".
+**NOTE:** This function may cause a metric to break semantics for [Gauge metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/datamodel.md#gauge).
+Use at your own risk.

 - `convert_gauge_to_sum(aggregation_temporality, is_monotonic)` - `aggregation_temporality` specifies the resultant metric's aggregation temporality. `aggregation_temporality` may be `"cumulative"` or `"delta"`. `is_monotonic` specifies the resultant metric's monotonicity. `is_monotonic` is a boolean.
 Converts incoming metrics of type "Gauge" to type "Sum", retaining the metric's datapoints and setting its aggregation temporality and monotonicity accordingly.
 Noop for metrics that are not of type "Gauge".
+**NOTE:** This function may cause a metric to break semantics for [Sum metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/datamodel.md#sums).
+Use at your own risk.

 Supported where operations:
 - `==` - matches telemetry where the values are equal to each other